How we will use your information to deliver Tax-Free Childcare and 30 hours free childcare.

-We may also share your details with other government departments, delivery partners or suppliers for the purposes of enabling or assisting the delivery of Tax-Free Childcare, for example, NS&I and Atos.
+As explained in the HMRC Privacy Notice we may also share your details with other government departments (for example the Department of Work & Pensions, Scottish Government, Department of Education, Home Office, delivery partners or suppliers) for the purposes of enabling, assisting or conducting research on the delivery of Tax-Free Childcare and/or 30 hours free childcare.
 We may also share your details if the law permits us to do so.
 For example, for the prevention or detection of crime and the protection of public funds.

-Handling your information
+Handling your data

 When we no longer have a legitimate or lawful need to keep your personal information, we will delete it.

 Contact HMRC or make a Complaint

 HMRC has appointed a Data Protection Officer (DPO), to oversee compliance with its data protection obligations.

 You can contact us if you have questions about this privacy notice or how HMRC handles your personal information.